ZvonkoEreiz/registry/README.md

 ### OSX

 Open your Docker GUI and switch to Settings > Docker Engine.
-Here you can edit you daemon.json file by adding following to it with registry.domain.tld:5443 being registry hostname and Docker host port:
+Here you can edit you daemon.json file by adding following to lines with registry.domain.tld:5443 being registry hostname and Docker host port:

 ```